dnslfkrh/To-Do-List/README.md

 # To Do List
 ### 2024.
 01.
-To Do List Web Program
+To Do List Web Project

 ### Frontend
 HTML, CSS, JavaScript